cspotcode/bomb-rush-cyberfunk-mod-template/README.md

 Install Unity Editor 2021.3.20f1: https://unity.com/releases/editor/whats-new/2021.3.20

-On Github, click "Use this template" to clone this code into your own repository in your own github account. *you must be logged in to github*
+On Github, click "Use this template" to clone this code into your own repository in your own github account. *you must be logged in to github to see this button*

 Use Git, Github Desktop, or your chosen IDE to clone your newly-created GitHub repository.
 Open it in your chosen IDE.